influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/thanosRuler.md

 withLabels(labels)
 ```

 "Labels configure the external label pairs to ThanosRuler.
-If not provided, default replica label `thanos_ruler_replica` will be added as a label and be dropped in alerts."
+A default replica label `thanos_ruler_replica` will be always added  as a label with the value of the pod's name and it will be dropped in the alerts."

 ### fn spec.withLabelsMixin